glouppe/info8006-introduction-to-ai/lecture7.md

 # Summary

 - Temporal models use state and sensor variables replicated over time.
+    - Their purpose is to maintain a belief state as time passes and as more evidence is collected.
 - The Markov and stationarity assumptions imply that we only need to specify
     - a transition model $P(\mathbf{X}\_{t+1} | \mathbf{X}\_t)$,
     - a sensor model $P(\mathbf{E}\_t | \mathbf{X}\_t)$.